Bonus: Invoice process optimizer blueprint

 You can route the request to the warehouse clerk if you have a central warehouse.
 Otherwise, the request can go to the person who created the purchase order.

-In case of a pricing mismatch, you want to route the request to a person who can resolve the pricing exception.
+In case of a pricing mismatch, you want to route the request to someone who can resolve the pricing exception.

 If you have a purchasing team or an assigned buyer, we recommend sending the invoice to them.